-Wondering whether you should buy an SSD for your PS4 or PS4 Pro?
-Then you've landed on the right page.
-Solid-state storage is fantastic, and over the years it’s become a known quantity to most gamers – these fast drives are almost always used in gaming PCs, and they’re being deployed in the next-gen consoles.
+Do you need an SSD for your PS4 or PS4 Pro?
+Probably.
+SSD, which stands for solid-state storage, is a fast drive that’s almost always used in gaming PCs, and they’re also deployed in the latest next-gen consoles, including the PS5.

-The PS4 and PS4 Pro weren’t so lucky – Sony’s older consoles rely on hard disks rather than SSDs.
-These older drives do a great job of illustrating the difference between hard disks and SSD drives – those old drives use sluggish 5,400rpm rotation systems, while SSDs use quicker and more reliable flash memory.
+But the PS4 and PS4 Pro weren’t so lucky.
+These two older consoles from Sony rely on hard disks instead of SSDs.
+But there’s a difference between hard disks and SSD drives.
+These older drives use sluggish 5,400rpm rotation systems, while SSDs use quicker and more reliable flash memory.

-Luckily, you can upgrade your PS4 or PS4 Pro with an internal SSD, giving your older console a big boost of power - along with other advantages.
-However, as with any technological change, there are also disadvantages to consider – and they need to be evaluated before you decide to upgrade.
+The good news is, you can upgrade your PS4 or PS4 Pro with an internal SSD, which gives your older console a big boost in power and performance – along with other advantages.
+But, as with any technological changes, there are also disadvantages to consider, too.
+The main one being that you need to decide which one is right for you before you decide to upgrade.

-A huge increase in performance is the SSD’s biggest advantage when compared to conventional hard disks.
+A huge increase in performance is what the SSD offers when compared to conventional hard disks.
 Solid-state drives use flash memory chips to store data, while hard disks rely on platters.
 Flash memory is fast because data is read and written in the time it takes for electrical signals to be sent around the chips – while hard disks have to wait for platters to spin, which is far slower.

 The numbers don’t lie.
 The PS4 and PS4 Pro hard drives deliver read and write speeds that hover around 100MB/s at best, while many of the affordable, SATA-based SSDs that can be used inside the consoles offer maximum speeds above 550MB/s.
 The PS4 and PS4 Pro have maximum theoretical bandwidth figures of 300MB/s and 600MB/s respectively, so there’s clearly room to work when it comes to storage space.